A Recipe For Arbitrary Text Style Transfer with Large Language Models: Results

 \subsection{Standard Styles}

 To better contextualize the performance of our method with prior methods, we also generated outputs for two standard style transfer tasks: sentiment and formality.
-Figure \ref{human_eval_standard_style} shows human evaluations for our outputs as well as the outputs from two popular prior style transfer methods, Unsup MT \citep{prabhumoye-etal-2018-style} and Dual RL \citep{DBLP:conf/ijcai/LuoLZYCSS19}.
-The outputs from our method were rated comparably to both human generated responses and the two prior methods.
+Figure \ref{human_eval_standard_style} shows human evaluations (same setup as before) for our outputs as well as the outputs from two popular prior style transfer methods, Unsup MT \citep{prabhumoye-etal-2018-style} and Dual RL \citep{DBLP:conf/ijcai/LuoLZYCSS19}.
+The outputs from our method were rated comparably to both human generated responses and the two prior methods, using the same rating setup as the non-standard styles, with six outputs and baselines for four styles across 50 sentences, rated independently by three raters, totalling 3,000 total ratings.

 Furthermore, following \citet{li-etal-2018-delete} and \citet{sudhakar-etal-2019-transforming}, we perform automatic evaluation for sentiment style transfer since there are classifiers available for these styles.
 We note that although automatic evaluations can diverge from human ratings, they can still be a good proxy as we could not perform human evaluation against every prior method due to time and resource constraints.
 We automatically evaluate \textbf{(1) transfer strength} using a sentiment classifier from HuggingFace Transformers \citep{wolf-etal-2020-transformers}, \textbf{(2) semantic similarity} to human examples provided by \citet{DBLP:conf/ijcai/LuoLZYCSS19} via BLEU score, and \textbf{(3) fluency} via perplexity, as measured by GPT-2 (117M).